deifactor/lost-purpose/README.md

 The deck is worth a shot if you're queer/transhuman/generally Weird, but sadly out of print (as of August 2018) and unreasonably expensive to buy second-hand.
 Egypt Urnash has kindly given me permission to use the card lists.

+## Licensing

+All of my own work (everything outside of `frontend/assets`) is licensed under the MIT license found in `LICENSE`.
+The art assets are licensed using the per-directory `LICENSE` files.